aptem-k/katacoda-scenarios/helm/step5.md

-In this step we will explore Kubernetes dashboard.
+In this step we will add graphs to dahsboard.

 ## Task

+Install heapster

+`helm install --name heapster --namespace kube-system --set service.nameOverride=heapster stable/heapster`{{execute}}

 Deploy the dashboard